mmistakes/made-mistakes-jekyll/_posts/2013-05-05-xochristianna-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @xochristianna"
+title: "Dressed up all fancy"
 description: "PaperFaces portrait of @xochristianna drawn with Paper by 53 on an iPad."
 image: paperfaces-xochristianna-twitter-lg
 thumb: paperfaces-xochristianna-twitter-150.jpg